 This measures the average story point completion of a team over several past sprints.
 This is a powerful metric because it can be used to predict how effective a team can be in upcoming sprints.

-Lead time measures the total time of a story from the point it enters the backlog until the sprint end and release to the customer.
+Lead time measures the total time of a story from the point it enters the backlog until the sprint end and releases to the customer.

 This will help you measure the time or average speed a team does a task from start to its completion.
 Cycle time lets you identify arising bottlenecks quickly.